DARPA-CRITICALMAAS/mtri-statmagic-deploy/README.md

 This repository contains resources to build and deploy several Docker containers needed for the MTRI Statmagic application as well as the beak-ta3 server.
 The Docker containers are grouped together in profiles allowing the separate deployment of containers across multiple hosts, if necessary.
 A description of the deployed containers can be seen below.
+- `docker-compose.statmagic.yaml`
   - `application` profile
     - `statmagic-web-app` container
       - Runs the Django web application containing the Statmagic website
     - `statmagic-database` container
       - Hosts the postgis database used by the statmagic application
   - `tile` profile
     - `statmagic-cdr-sync` container
       - Executes a periodic syncing process to copy relevant CDR layers and re-generate the mapfile used by the tileserver
     - `statmagic-tileserver` container
       - Hosts the tileserver used by the statmagic application
+- `docker-compose.beak.yaml`
   - `beak` profile
     - `beak-som` container
       - Hosts the beak-ta3 server
+    - `beak-caddy` container
+      - Hosts web server configuration

 ## Clone our repositories